 Plain text scannable cites can be generated in Zotero or in MLZ by setting the “Scannable Cite” export translator as the Default Export Format in the Export Preference panel, and cites can be copied to the clipboard using Ctl-Alt-C (Shift-Cmd-C on the Mac).

 In MLZ only, “scannable cites” can also be produced by enabling “link wrappers”, also from the Export Preference panel.
 With the link wrappers option, cites are copied with Ctl-Alt-A (Shift-Cmd-A on the Mac).

-MLZ McGill Guide (French), 7th ed.
+MLZ McGill Guide, 7th ed.

-Properly named Victoria University of Wellington Law Style, the CSL for this style was composed by Julia Caldwell and John Prebble in 2011-2012.
-It follows the New Zealand Law Style Guide, 2nd edition (2011) published by the New Zealand Law Foundation for use in all scholarly, official and judicial legal writing.
-The text of the style guide can be viewed free of charge on the website of the New Zealand Law Foundation.
-A set of abbreviations for use with this style is available for download, and can be installed in the Abbreviations Plugin in the usual way.
+MLZ New Zealand LawThis is the Victoria University of Wellington Law Style prepared by Julia Caldwell and John Prebble, an MLZ implementation of the New Zealand Law Style Guide, 2nd edition (2011) published by the New Zealand Law Foundation for use in all scholarly, official and judicial legal writing.
+The text of the Guide can be viewed free of charge on the website of the New Zealand Law Foundation.
+For best results, install the Abbreviation Filter alongside MLZ when using this style.